divine-ray/Servilia/History/Eras/Baseline Reality Timeline.md

 conflict ensues after millennia of mostly-peaceful coexistence, referred to as [[The First Era]], during which both religions flourished and indulged each half of the continent approximately.

-The [[Nølkā-Mekhanite War]] is fought, resulting in diaspora and destruction of the involved parties, which lasted a very long time and gave way to frenetic arms racing (which birthed the [[red plague]]  and other #TODO machinations).
+The [[Nølkā-Mekhanite War]] is fought, resulting in diaspora and destruction of the involved parties, which lasted a very long time and gave way to frenetic arms racing (which birthed the [[Red Plague]]  and other #TODO machinations).

 ... (time passes)
 the Nølkā are banished into the ancient exile, with the mountains [[Raising]] for them